 - Feelings of extreme stress

 There are several therapeutic treatments available to those who self-harm.
 If the self-harm is found to be caused by another related disorder, then that must be treated as well.
-A licensed counsellor will work with you in order to determine the best course of therapy.
+Your therapist will work with you to determine the best course of therapy.
+Effective treatment methods for anxiety and depressions include: